ajshepley/mangadex_mark_read/README.md

 * Split up `main` method.
 * Add integration tests.
 * Add mark-as-unread functionality to support integration tests.
+* Refactor mark_read retry loop into generic chapter_operation loop, such that it can be used for mark_read, mark_unread and other chapter API operations.
 * Add a Silent mode.
+* Check for eventual consistency; previously, inconsistent results would persist, but perhaps that was a bug in some eventual-persistence code that could be fixed later on.